 I went too far, admits Shane Warne after Big Bash bust-up with Marlon Samuels

-"I'm disappointed with some of my actions last night but I'm also disappointed at the severity of the penalties," Warne told reporters.
+"I'm disappointed at some of my actions last night as captain & as a player,but I'm also very disappointed at the severe penalty I received!" he said.

 Warne said he was disappointed with his behaviour but maintained that the punishment was harsh.

 "Yes I went a bit to far with my emotions and passion, but was standing up for my teammate & trying to get us back in the game...

 "Lastly, will take my penalty on the chin, as I was disappointed with some of my actions, in my opinion though the penalty is very harsh.." he tweeted.

 The mercurial spin legend had thrown the ball at Samuels' chest during the match.
 In reaction, the Jamaican tossed his bat towards the Australian.
 Both the players then confronted each other before being separated by the umpires.